newcleo-dev-team/lbh15/docs/source/readme_full.rst

 All properties are given at atmospheric pressure (:math:`101325` :math:`[Pa]`) by default and the correlations' validity range is checked at evaluation, raising a warning in case it is not satisfied (see :ref:`Basic usage` for more details).
+The pressure at which evaluate the properties can be specified at object's initialization.
 We also provide some examples of instantiation using a target property value, see section :ref:`Initialization from properties` for instance.
 The correlations are also reported in the docstring documentation for sake of completeness.
 The implementation is fully object-oriented to guarantee easy maintainability and customization of the package (see :ref:`Advanced usage`).